 Let me share with you some of the things that I did to create this massive shift in my mindset and lifestyle.

-1. PRIORITIES!
+1. PRIORITISE!
 I consciously disconnected from the digital world, and sat down quietly to write a list of what was truly important to ME!
 This list came from my heart, not my head.
 It was my Wish List!
 Once I had it all down on paper, it was time to be brutally honest with myself and shake up everything that I had done and been prioritising for years.
 It was time to get my priorities straight and start creating the life I wanted!
 I then went one step further and broke down the various elements of each item on my list, eg my personal life was broken down into categories such as “self love/me time”, “relationship with husband & family”, “friends & social” etc. Each of these were also prioritised.

 2. MAKE IT REAL!
-By writing it down (in my case, typing it up and printing it) my new “Life Plan” became real and tangent!
+By writing it down (in my case, typing it up and printing it) my new “Life By Design Plan” became real and tangent!
 I put it in a folder where it can easily be accessed to refresh my memory or review at any time!
 If I find at any stage that something is not working for me, I can easily make the appropriate changes without having to go through the whole process again.

 3. TROUBLE SHOOT!
 This took a little time, but was SO worth it!
 There were a number of things on my list that were at odds with what had been in the past and would therefore require a very different approach for me to make it work.
 That’s where troubleshooting (lateral thinking) comes in.
 I explored ways to make these new priorities work FOR me, not AGAINST me. eg I decided I didn’t want to work 60-70 plus hours a week anymore.
 I felt that 30-40 hours p/week was more than enough.
 How could I make this happen?
 Quickest and easiest solution was to STOP WASTING TIME!
 Get organised, plan how my day looks, what I do and when.
 Reduce the number of hours I spent checking emails, social media accounts etc. I streamlined the ways that people can get in touch/communicate with me.
 I am no longer a slave to communications.
 Delegation is another area that I could reduce my hours.
 By giving some of the simple day to day tasks to others, my time was preserved for more important things. * This one simple action cut my work-a-holic week from 60 plus hours down to a max of 35 hours…giving me at least 25 hours a week for other, higher priority things like me, my husband and family!